Agriculture in Senegal: Food grains

 Senegal is the second largest rice importer in Africa, ahead of Côte d'Ivoire and behind Nigeria.
 Senegal's imports reached 1,113,000 MT in 2005, with net imports estimated at 854,000 MT.
 Consumers' preference is for 100% broken rice originating from Asia, mainly Thailand and India, and recently from Brazil, Uruguay and Argentina.
-Per capita rice consumption continues to grow and is estimated at 70 to 75 kilograms and total annual consumption is estimated at 700,000 MT.
-Local rice production meets about 20% of the country's needs and 30% of this production is used for subsistence.
+Per capita rice consumption continues to grow and is estimated at 70 to 75 kilograms, and total annual consumption is estimated at 700,000 MT.
+Local rice production meets about 20% of the country's needs, and 30% of this production is used for subsistence.
 In 2005/06, local production of rice paddy was estimated at 265,000 MT.

 The wheat sector has been controlled for years by two flourmills, Grands Moulins de Dakar and Sentenac, which buy about 90% of their wheat from France.
 (See SG7002) In 2001, NMA became the country's third flour and feed mill.
 The demand for wheat flour is increasing, as the demand for bread increases along with population growth and changes in consumption habits.
-Senegal has imported 326,287 MT of wheat in 2005 and more than half of this quantity in the first half of 2006 (180,514 MT).
+Senegal imported 326,287 MT of wheat in 2005 and more than half of this quantity in the first half of 2006 (180,514 MT).

 Senegal imported United States wheat most recently in 2004 and again in 2006, making the U.S. the third largest supplier after France and Argentina.
 U.S. wheat is used for blending because of its high protein content compared to French soft wheat.
 Despite significant increases in the price of wheat in the international markets, the government froze flour and bread prices in November 2006, following strong pressure from consumers' unions.
-The millers' price of flour is currently CFA 264,000 per MT and the price of a baguette remains at CFA 150 instead of CFA 175 proposed by bakers' associations. ($1 = CFA 507 on January 10, 2007.)
+The millers' price of flour is currently CFA 264,000 per MT, and the price of a baguette remains at CFA 150 instead of CFA 175 proposed by bakers' associations. ($1 = CFA 507 on January 10, 2007.)